andamira/devela/src/_docs/features.md

 When the `dep` feature is enabled, modules will also enable their associated optional dependencies.

-- `full`: enables every root module:
+- `all`: enables all the root modules:

 Single modules:
 - `code`: enables the [`code`] module,